PipeItToDevNull/nginx-certbot/Readme.md

 This container allows you to proxy hosts and obtain valid LetsEncrypt certificates with only a JSON string or hand written nginx configuration files.

 ## Staging
 By default the container will fetch [staging](https://letsencrypt.org/docs/staging-environment/) certificates.
 You must specify `-e PRODUCTION=true` to have the container obtain legitimate certificates.
-I recommend testing with `-e PRODUCTION=false` first to ensure your setup is working.
+I recommend explicitly testing with `-e PRODUCTION=false` first to ensure your setup is working.
 Testing via the production environment can result in rate limiting or temporary bans from LetsEncrypt servers.

 ## Example usage
 ### Simple proxying without pods